The struggle of mankind’s plans versus God’s plans has affected history for thousands of years and it is affecting us today.

-The nations were angry, and your wrath came, as did the time for the dead to be judged, and to give your bondservants the prophets, their reward, as well as to the saints, and those who fear your name, to the small and the great; and to destroy those who destroy the earth.”
-(Revelation 11:18)
+The nations were angry, and your wrath came, as did the time for the dead to be judged, and to give your bondservants the prophets, their reward, as well as to the saints, and those who fear your name, to the small and the great; and to destroy those who destroy the earth. ” (Revelation 11:18)

-In heaven, there won’t be any distinction of grace vs. works, or election vs freewill, or dipping vs. sprinkling, or session vs. presbytery vs. synod vs. general assembly, or pre-tribulation vs. mid-tribulation vs. post-tribulation, or millennial vs. amillennial, or any of a hundred other different things that we have let divide Christians from one another.
+In heaven, there won’t be any distinction of grace vs. works, or election vs freewill, or dipping vs. sprinkling, or session vs. presbytery vs. synod vs. general assembly, or pre-tribulation vs. mid-tribulation vs. post-tribulation, or millennial vs. amillennial, or style of worship, or any of a hundred other different things that we have let divide Christians from one another.
 Why do we let those things divide us here and now?

 For many years, I believed the solution to this problem was to divide and conquer, by creating another sect of Christianity that was “outside the camp” (Hebrews 13:10-14).

 I am now ashamed of that position.
 When Almighty God looks down from heaven, he doesn’t see my sins because he looks through the shed blood of the Lord Jesus Christ, who died in my place on the cross, and paid the penalty of my sins in hell.
 He doesn’t see my sins of arrogance, pride, immorality, unbelief, lawlessness, or anything else.
 When God looks through the blood of Jesus Christ, he sees me as perfect.